vishnumeerut/interview-prep/JavaScript/Basics & Fundamentals/hoisting.md

 - `Hoisting` :->  Hoisting is a phenomina where all the variables and functions can be execute before they initialize.
 - 💡 Only declarations are hoisted, initializations are not.

-- `Scope` :-> Scope refers to the current context in which variables, functions and objects are accessible within a program.
+- `Scope` :-> Scope refers to the current context in which variables, functions and objects are accessible within a program...

 ## 💻 Example Code: